Polo in the United Arab Emirates: UAE polo clubs

 The club is now also the new and permanent home of the Dubai Polo Gold Cup Series, which consists of 5 tournaments, 3 High Goal and 2 Medium to Low Goal.

 Saif Polo Club, owned by Ahmed Al Guhair, is a private club based in Khawaneej, Dubai.
 The club organized its first medium goals tournament in December 2012, the National Day Polo Cup.

 Based 40 minutes from Abu Dhabi city, the Ghantoot Racing and Polo Club is a private club with eight international standard grass fields.
 It hosts several tournaments during the season like the Pink Polo (in support of Breast Cancer), British Polo Day Abu Dhabi and the UAE President Cup, a 15 goals tournament at the end of every season.
 Ghantoot has also a breeding facility for polo ponies as well as purebred Arabian horses.

 Dubai Polo Academy

 The Dubai Polo Academy, coach Steve Thompson, runs from September to May every year and it is based at the Dubai Polo & Equestrian Club since 2005.

 Al Habtoor Polo Club

 The Al Habtoor Polo Club is a state-of-the-art polo and equestrian community devoted to equine sports located in Dubailand.
 Polo Academy and Riding School cater to new riders through to experienced equestrians combining well-schooled horses and an expert team of fully qualified, professional instructors.
 Al Habtoor Polo Club was established in 2016.

+The club also has multiple venues that are used for social and economical events, and the largest hall of which has been recently booked by CPI Trade Media to host the annual Construction Machinery Middle East Awards.